-3.3.
-Collective Level: The Selection of Solutions
+3.3 Collective Level: the Selection of Problems and Solutions

 Obviously, not all individually perceived problems do initiate political processes.
 Problems have to be brought forward to the collective level.
 The first step toward collective action is to spread the problem view and find economic and political support among those who share the view.
-This phase of initial mobilization is the first filter of a sequence of filters that constitute the political process (see Figure 3).
+This phase of initial mobilization is the first filter of a sequence of filters that constitute the political process (see Figure 6.3).
 The problem has to be acknowledged as being significant by a sufficient number of voters, politicians, parties or opinion leaders in order to be accepted and dealt with at the collective level.
 For instance, parliaments, committees, or commissions may refuse to discuss policy proposals because they feel that the problem is too insignificant and lacks political pressure.
 Typically, political bodies are congested by a great number of requests and proposals so that there is a struggle for attention among parties and interest groups.
 Many individual or group problems may not find political support or public attention.
-Obviously, attention is one of the scarcest resources in modern societies.
-When initial mobilization fails, the problem is relegated to the individual level and may come up some later time.
+Clearly, attention is one of the scarcest resources in modern societies and getting on the public (policy) agenda can be difficult since the politicians' agenda is always full.
+In effect, when initial mobilization fails, the problem is relegated to the individual level and may come up at some later time.

 Once the problem has been acknowledged at the collective level, its content needs to be defined in order to get onto the political agenda.
 Definition includes deciding which aspects of the problem are relevant to be dealt with and which are not.
-Problems are also designated by giving them a name or label that allows efficient communication and attaches a connotation.12 Explanation of the problem involves the formation of chains of causalities that connect the problem with some source or origin.
+Problems are also designated by giving them a name or label that allows efficient communication and attaches a connotation.13 Explanation of the problem involves the formation of chains of causalities that connect the problem with some source or origin.

-The processes of definition, designation and explanation are elements of collective interpretation (see filter 2 in Figure 3).
+The processes of definition, designation and explanation are elements of collective interpretation (see filter 2 in Figure 6.3).
 These processes are biased by the actors' regulative beliefs and interests, and involve attempts to persuade others of one's own views and perceptions.
 They often influence the outcomes of the political process significantly since diagnosis guides therapy.
 The more ambiguous a situation or problem appears, the more important is collective interpretation.

 Before deciding about political measures, alternative courses of collective action have to be explored and evaluated.
 This process is guided by the expected contribution of an alternative to the actual solution of the problem, and by its congruity with the regulative beliefs of the actors.
 This notion goes beyond the focus of most economic theories of politics where commonly only the first aspect is considered.
-Finally, the agreed course of action has to be legitimized by demonstrating its congruity with the dominant interpretation systems, i.e., the regulative beliefs of leading parties, politicians, interest groups, or voters.
+Finally, the agreed course of action has to be legitimized by demonstrating its congruity with the dominant interpretation systems, that is, the regulative beliefs of leading parties, politicians, interest groups, or voters.

-In all these steps and processes of collective interpretation problems may not survive and be filtered-out due to a lack of consensus, shared interpretation and political support (see filter 2 in Figure 3).
-They may remain at the collective level or be relegated to the individual level (see dotted arrows in Figure 3).
+In all these steps and processes of collective interpretation problems may not survive and be filtered-out due to a lack of consensus, shared interpretation and political support (see filter 2 in Figure 6.3).
+They may remain at the collective level or be relegated to the individual level (see dotted arrows in Figure 6.3).